 Syracuse University Health Services provides medical transportation for students who require non-emergency transport due to a temporary medical condition for no longer than six weeks.
-This can include transportation to Health Services for medical evaluation, a return trip from Health Services to your residence hall or an initial ride to an off-campus medical appointment.
+This can include transportation to Health Services for medical evaluation, a return trip from Health Services to residence halls or an initial ride to an off-campus medical appointment.

 Due to the demands of the service, transports are generally not available to: